Field Research Assistant

 Required Skills

-This position will report to Bay Farm (near Bradford Research & Extension Center – approximately 9 miles southeast of MU campus), so personal transportation is required.
+This position will report to the Farm For Soy Innovation (near Bradford Research & Extension Center – approximately 9 miles southeast of MU campus) and personal transportation is required.
 Applicants must be able to work outdoors between 8 a.m. to 12 p.m. and/or 1 p.m. to 5 p.m.
 (Monday-Friday).
-At least two shifts (8 total hours minimum) per week are required.
-This position requires excellent observational, record keeping, organizational, and troubleshooting skills in addition to basic computer skills (e.g. Microsoft Word & Excel).
-The job candidate should be able to work well with others as well as work independently.
+If working during the semester, at least two shifts (8 total hours minimum) per week are required.

 Preferred Qualifications